 - Improve loading time – Having a site with fast loading times not only makes you shine in Google’s eyes, but it provides a better experience for your user, which usually correlates with your bottom line.
 There are a ton of things you can do to increase the speed at which your site runs.
 You can start with compressing your images, optimizing (minifying) your code, and implementing caching.

-The most effective way to optimize your site for mobile is to have SEO experts conduct an audit, especially if mobile optimization intimidates you.
+The most effective way to optimize your site for mobile is to have SEO experts conduct an SEO audit, especially if mobile optimization intimidates you.
 After your site is combed over and surveyed, you’ll have a better idea of what improvements you can make to provide the best mobile experience.
 By having a site that works on mobile, Google will love you, and you’ll be able to reach exponentially more users.
+If you need help with your enterprise SEO or local SEO feel free to reach out.